Academic Catalog

 3 Credits / 3.0 Periods for Lecture

-Examination of origins and development of Spanish-American and Mexican- American peoples and their contribution to culture, history and development of United States.
-Emphasis on Mexican-American War and its impact on educational, social, and economic conditions of the Mexican-Americans of the southwest.
+Examination of the origins and development of Mexican American peoples.
+Including culture, history and contributions within the United States.
+Emphasis on educational, social, and economic conditions of Mexican Americans of the southwest.
 Prerequisites: None.

 Fulfills: Cultural Diversity in the US [C]-in combo; Cultural Diversity in the United States [C]; Historical Awareness [H]; Historical Awareness [H]-in combo; Social-Behavioral Sciences [SB]; Social-Behavioral Sciences [SB]-in combo